-I had no idea what was a Babinski sign on a small child up to the moment I came across an interesting article written by doctor Francesco Brigo a specialist and professor in neuroscience and Francesco Caglioti, who is professor at the Scuola Normale of Pisa and one of the world’s leading experts on the Italian Renaissance Art.
+Shortly after Doctor Francesco Brigo a specialist and professor in neuroscience and Francesco Caglioti, who is professor at the Scuola Normale of Pisa and one of the world’s leading experts on the Italian Renaissance Art wrote an article about the Babibski sign in art.

 It’s fascinating to notice that some artists of the past painted their babies with the Babinski sign, in particular the Florentine renaissance artist.
 This was probably done without a real perception of the fact that the sole had to be stimulated to obtain as a physiological response the dorsiflexion of the big toe.